-10. Let's say McConoughey was falling towards Messier 87's supermassive black hole, and that he's currently 100 times further than the Schwarzschild radius.
+- 10. Let's say McConoughey was falling towards Messier 87's supermassive black hole, and that he's currently 100 times further than the Schwarzschild radius.
 If you both start your clocks at the same time, and yours reads 10 seconds, how much time has passed for McConoughey?
 (Hint: you don't have to actually plug in Messier 87's Schwarzschild radius.
-The numerator and denominator will both have a r_s term, so it just simplifies to 1/100).

-11. Do the same calculation as Question 10, except now McConoughey is at 1.001 times further than the Schwarzschild radius.
+The numerator and denominator will both have a r_s term, so the fraction just simplifies to 1/100). - 11.
+Do the same calculation as Question 10, except now McConoughey is at 1.001 times further than the Schwarzschild radius (again, the fraction simplifies to 1/1.001).
+How much time has passed for McConoughey now?
 What is happening to the amount of time passing for McConoughey as he gets closer to the black hole?